Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/use-dbt-copilot.md

 5. Confirm the results or continue asking the <Constant name="copilot" /> agent for more insights about your data.

+Your conversation with the <Constant name="copilot" /> agent remains even if you switch tabs within dbt <Constant name="query_page" />.
+However, they disappear when you navigate out of <Constant name="query_page" /> or when you close your browser.

 <Lightbox src="/img/docs/dbt-insights/insights-copilot-agent.png" width="60%" title="Using the Copilot agent in Insights" />